-Before to start, let’s take a glance at the below image.
+Before to start, let’s take a glance at the image below.

 Assume that you played dart with your friends.
-You and your friend hit the target shown on the images above.
+You and your friend hit the target shown in the images above.
 The image on the above left demonstrates a high degree of accuracy, but low precision.
-The image on the above right demonstrates high precision, but low accuracy.
+On the other hand, the image on the above right demonstrates high precision, but low accuracy.

-For better understanding, let’s analyze the below image;
+For better understanding, let’s analyze the image below;

-Your measurements are far from each other and they are they are far from the target value.
+Your measurements are far from each other and they are far from the target value.
 This shows low precision and low accuracy.

 Precision means the values gathered from repeated measurements are close to each other in a cluster.
 They have little scatter.

-If all the measurements very precise, it means that the measurements are close eachother and they may be or may not be close to the target.
+If all the measurements very precise, it means that the measurements are close to each other and they may be or may not be close to the target.
 When the scatter is less, measurements have high precision.

-Considering the same example above, you measured the weight of a given substance three times and you obtained the below results;
+Considering the same example above, you measured the weight of a given substance three times and you listed the results;

 You can easily say that your measurement is very precise.
-However it is not accurate.
-Precision is not dependent to accuracy.
+However, it is not accurate.
+Precision is not dependent on accuracy.
 You can be precise but not accurate vice versa you can be accurate but not precise.

-For example assume that you are a quality manager of a pipeline construction project.
+Assume that you are a quality manager of a pipeline construction project.
 The warehouse received 1000 pipes from the supplier.
-According to the technical specifications, the thickness of each pipe must be 30 milimeter.
-In order to make an inspection, you randomly take the thickness measurements of five pipes to make an inspection.
+According to the technical specifications, the thickness of each pipe must be 30 millimeters.
+In order to make an inspection, you randomly take the thickness measurements of five pipes.

-Inspection result shows that the measured values are precise but not accurate.
-Because all the measurements are close to eachother but they are not close to the desired value of 30 milimeters.
+The inspection result shows that the measured values are precise but not accurate.
+Because all the measurements are close to each other but they are not close to the desired value of 30 millimeters.

 Below is another measurement for the same batch.
 You randomly take the thickness measurements of five pipes.

-Inspection result shows that the measured values are accurate but not precise.
-Because all the measurements are close to the desired value of 30 milimeters but they are not close to eachother.
+This simple example shows that the measured values are accurate but not precise.
+Because all the measurements are close to the desired value of 30 millimeters but they are not close to each other.

 - Accuracy is desired for quality purposes.

-- Precision is not dependent to accuracy.
+- Precision is not dependent on accuracy.
 Therefore they may not be close to the target.

 - Many measurements are required to decide precision.
-However you need less measurements to decide accuracy.
-In most cases accuracy can be determined by one measurement.
+However, you need fewer measurements to decide accuracy.
+In most cases, accuracy can be determined by one measurement.

 - Precision can be conceivable as the degree of reproducibility between repeated measurements.

-In this article we discuss the concept accuracy vs precision in quality management.
+In this article, we discuss the concept of accuracy vs precision in quality management and show how to calculate them with examples.
 We hope that all the points are clear and it will be useful to understand their importance for quality management purposes.
-If you would like to share your knowledge or add someting, you can do so through the comments section below.
+If you would like to share your knowledge or add something, you can do so through the comments section below.